 When having your levels re-checked by the lab, the blood should be collected approximately 4 hours after taking your last dose.

 There is a plethora of overwhelming data and research that correlates lower levels of DHEA to many of the medical issues associated with age.
 One of my favorites companies which spearheads some amazing research, Life Extension suggests that all people over age 40 should begin DHEA therapy.
 For most people, the starting dose of DHEA is between 15–75 mg, taken in one daily dose.
-Depending of the patient and the symptoms I will not usually recommend beyond 25mg of DHEA daily.
+Depending of the client and the symptoms I will not usually recommend beyond 25mg of DHEA daily.
 More isn’t always better.

 Always start DHEA supplementation after a base line level of this hormone has been obtained via your blood at the laboratory.
 Just about everyone much over the age of 30 will have less than ideal amounts of circulating DHEA in their bloodstream.